LorneWhiteway/lfi_project/README.md

 ## Information about working with the Wilkes cluster

+1. Address is `login-icelake.hpc.cam.ac.uk` (or `login-gpu.hpc.cam.ac.uk`, but this latter address puts you in a place where an inconsistency in the module files makes it hard to run slurm)

-1. Project directory is `/rds/user/dc-whit2/rds-dirac-dp153/lfi_project`.
+2. Project directory is `/rds/user/dc-whit2/rds-dirac-dp153/lfi_project`.

-2. The following instructions are for using the ampere partition.
-To use the old pascal partition, contact LW.

-3. In what follows:
-- `<PROJECT-CODE-GPU>` is the project code (contact LW or NJ to get this).
-- `<experiment>` denotes an 'experiment' i.e. a subdirectory of `/rds/user/dc-whit2/rds-dirac-dp153/lfi_project/experiments/` containing a control file `control.par`.
+3. `<experiment>` denotes an 'experiment' i.e. a subdirectory of `/rds/user/dc-whit2/rds-dirac-dp153/lfi_project/experiments/` containing a control file `control.par`.
 Example: `gpu_256_1024_900`.

+### How to load environment variables
+- Log on to Wilkes
+- Go to the project directory
+- Run `source ./set_environment_wilkes.sh`

 ### How to log on to one of the Wilkes GPU nodes
 ```
-sintr -A <PROJECT-CODE-GPU> -p ampere -t 1:0:0 --exclusive
+sintr -A DIRAC-DP153-GPU -p ampere -t 1:0:0 --exclusive
 ```
 For more information on `sintr` see [here](https://docs.hpc.cam.ac.uk/hpc/user-guide/interactive.html#sintr); the program has the same interface as `sbatch` (so the example above requests an interactive session for one hour).